SOWN and the Arthur Gorrie Correctional Centre, a high security remand prison, have a nursery partnership program.

 SOWN brings supplies to the nursery including plant tags and books on native plants for the prisoners to learn about the plants they are helping to grow.
 SOWN helped out with their vegetable patch by supplying protective bird netting.

 The benefits of this partnership for both the prison community and SOWN make it a multi-dimensional project with huge benefits to the South East Queensland community and the environment.

 Who is involved?

-The Arthur Gorrie Correctional Centre is a high security prison, privately administered by the GEO Group.
-Having something worthwhile and making a contribution to community gives prisoners a boost.
+The Arthur Gorrie Correctional Centre is a high security prison, and has been privately administered by the GEO Group.
+From July 2020, AGCC will be run by Queensland Corrective Services.

+Having something worthwhile and making a contribution to the community gives prisoners a boost.
 Inmates involved in the nursery program have the opportunity to gain formally recognised qualifications in horticulture.
 These skills give them more opportunities when they return to the wider community.

 In the first few years of operation, SOWN substantially funded the program with Arthur Gorrie Correctional Centre and the Energex Fund.
 Subsequent discussions with Queensland Corrective Services have secured ongoing funding for the expenses of the partnership.

 In 2019, SOWN purchased a new purpose designed trailer, in conjunction with Paten Park Native Nursery, to transport plants from AGCC to our nursery.
 Funding from Brisbane City Council's Environmental Grants program and grant 'ENV18-19324 SOWN Nursery Plant Propagation and Distribution' contributed significantly to the purchase of the trailer.